 Regulations

-Board of Indigent Defense Services Regulation Authority
+Board on Indigent Defense Services Regulation Authority

-The Board of Indigent Defense Services ("Board") shall establish minimum standards for the delivery of indigent defense services to ensure that such services meet the constitutional requirements and do not create any type of economic disincentive or impair the ability of the defense attorney to provide effective representation.
+The Board on Indigent Defense Services ("Board") shall establish minimum standards for the delivery of indigent defense services to ensure that such services meet the constitutional requirements and do not create any type of economic disincentive or impair the ability of the defense attorney to provide effective representation.
 See NRS 180.320

 The Board shall adopt regulations establishing standards for the provision of indigent defense services including, without limitation: